Red-BY/FalcomModCompendium/README.md

 >Manual Install: [SoraVoice(Lite)](https://github.com/ZhenjianYang/SoraVoice/releases/tag/20230823) + [Voice Scripts](https://github.com/ZhenjianYang/SoraVoiceScripts/releases/) + [Voice Files](https://mega.nz/file/z9hkVTwa#D7iz6er2jcKiQdO5P81x0_4NtoGoihjO4CR242Vc_fo) <br>
 📝 [Instructions](https://github.com/ZhenjianYang/SoraVoice/tree/20230823) <br>
-Since you already have the voice files, you can skip the first four steps in Voice Files part.
+Since you already have the voice files, you can skip the first four steps in the Voice Files part.

 <br>

 - [Japanese Battle Voices](https://mega.nz/file/7FI3FJ6S#7hciKJZEUreR5Gp-D_AeQAuEyCN51g7D18PE9nYDhew) <br>

 Adds Japanese battle voices to the game, this is meant to be used alongside the Evolution Voices Mod as the game only supports English battle voices out of the box.
-After installation, you'll be able to switch between English and Japanese voices in in-game Options menu. <br>
+After installation, you'll be able to switch between English and Japanese voices in the in-game Options menu. <br>
 📝 Extract contents of the archive into your game directory and replace when asked.<br>

 <br>